Why Choose a Holistic Approach to Health?

 The term “holism” was introduced by Jan Christiaan Smuts in 1926 as a way of viewing living organisms as "entities greater than and different from the sum of their parts."
 The terms holism and holistic entered our modern vocabulary during the 1970’s.
 Now holistic health is gaining popularity each year because its ancient principles offer a practical and sustainable approach well-being.

 The Principles of Holistic Health

 Holistic health is based on the law of nature that a whole is made up of interdependent parts.
 The earth is made up of systems such as air, land, water, plants and animals.
 If life is to be sustained, these parts cannot be separated, for what is happening to one is also felt by all of the other systems.

 In the same way, an individual is a whole made up of interdependent parts, which are the physical, mental, emotional, and spiritual.
 When one part is not working at its best, it impacts all of the other parts of that person.

 The whole person is also constantly interacting with its surrounding environment.
 For example, when a person is anxious about a history exam or a job interview, his or her nervousness may result in a physical reaction, such as a headache or a stomach ache.
 When a person suppresses anger over a long period of time, he or she often develops an illness, such as a migraine headache, arrhythmia, or arthritis.

-The decisions people make about their life and habits are, therefore, by far the largest factor in determining their state of wellness.
-The most obvious choices people make each day is what they "consume"--both physically and mentally.
-The cells in a person's body are constantly being replaced.
-New cells are built from what is available.
-Harmful substances or lack of needed building blocks in the body can result in imperfect cells, unable to do what is required to keep that person healthy.
-Similarly, on the non-physical level, a person's mental attitudes are "built" from what they see and hear.
+The decisions people make about their life and habits are the largest factor in determining their state of wellness.
+The most obvious choices people make each day are what they "consume" physically.
+Harmful substances or lack of required nutrients can result in unhealthy cells, unable to keep that person healthy.
+Similarly, on the mental, emotional and spiritual levels, people are greatly affected by what they see and hear.